The American College of Surgeons’ Committee on Trauma (ACS COT) announces the Call for Abstracts for the 2016 Resident Trauma Papers Competition.

 The first-place papers from both categories will be eligible for publication (after the Annual Meeting) in the Journal of the American College of Surgeons.

 Find the name of the local COT Chair.
-For any other information regarding the Residents Trauma Paper Competition, contact the ACS Trauma Programs Office at 312-202-5380 or Bridget Blackwood at email@example.com
+For any other information regarding the Residents Trauma Paper Competition, contact the ACS Trauma Programs Office at 312-202-5661 or Jene Britton at firstname.lastname@example.org.

 The ACS Committee on Trauma (ACS COT) held its 38th Annual Residents Trauma Papers Competition during the ACS COT Annual Meeting in Chicago on March 12.
 Submissions described original research in the area of trauma care and/or prevention in one of two categories—basic laboratory research or clinical investigation.